manoranjith-shankar/originx-dapp/README.md

 ## Contracts
 ### Add Mnemonic
-> In the backend directory, rename env.example to .env and add your Private key.
+> In the backend directory, rename .env.example to .env and add your Private key.

 ### Deploy